The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Starting in Llamac

-The most popular starting point for the Huayhuash Circuit is the town of Llamac, just because it’s possible to take a public bus from Huaraz.
-According to the guidebook, this involves several steps:
+The most common starting point for the Huayhuash Circuit is the small town of Llamac, primarily because it’s accessible by public transport from Huaraz.
+If you’re following the classic budget-friendly route, expect the following:

-- Catch a 5am El Rápido or Nazario bus from Huaraz to Chiquián (2hrs, S/10)
+- Catch a 5am El Rápido or Nazario bus from Huaraz to Chiquián (2hrs)

-- Catch an 8am Nazario bus from Chiquián to Llamac or Pocpa (2hrs, S/12)
+- Transfer to an 8am Nazario bus from Chiquián to Llamac or Pocpa (2hrs)

-- Walk 12km along the road to the first campsite at Quartelhuain (4hrs)
+- Walk 12km along the road from Llamac to the first campsite at Quartelhuain (approx. 4hrs)

 Starting in Quartelhuain